Skip to content

 Note

-Different partitions might have different versions available of the same software.
+Different clusters (HPC systems) have different software or might have different versions of the same available software.
 See software for more details.

-• Use module spider <software> command to check all available versions of the software.
+Use the command module spider <software> to check all available versions of a software that is available on the one specific system you are currently on:

 marie@login$ module spider Python